mui/material-ui/packages/pigment-css-react/README.md

 ### Generate CSS for both directions

-Turn the `generateForBothDir` prop to true if you want to generate CSS for both directions.
-This would allow, for example, your user to toggle the app's direction, which would happen instantly, given the CSS is already available.
+Turn the `generateForBothDir` prop to true to generate CSS for both directions.
+This enables you to add a direction toggle on your app that would change it instantly given the CSS is already available.

 ```js
   css: {